bitaggregat/Xilinx-BRAM-Evaluation/README.md

 ### Problem

-- The amount of flipped bits is low normally on the basys3
+- The amount of flipped bits is low on the basys3.
+This is in accordance with newer generation zed boards mentioned in the paper.
 - Flashing the partial bitstream that reactivates the bram (without initializing it's values) increases the amount of flipped bits by a great amount
+- Flashing the partial bitstream multiples times was not mentioned in the paper and could be a new insight.

 #### <a name="link1"></a> Initializing BRAM without values multiple times